-16.2 Employees may elect one (1) day during each year as a "Floating Holiday".
+16.2 Employees will be granted "Floating Holiday" hours equal to and no less than one (1) regular workday during each year.
+Floating Holiday hours may be utilized in one quarter (.25) hour increments.
 New employees shall be granted a “Floating Holiday” on a pro rata basis in the first calendar year of service per the following table: